Giovanni Muzzioli: Biography

-At the Esposizione of Venice of 1887 he exhibited September Sun, while in 1888 to Bologna he sent the Funeral of Britannicus.
+At the Esposizione of Venice of 1887, he exhibited September Sun, while in 1888 to Bologna, he sent the Funeral of Britannicus.
 This latter painting was bought by signor Lionello Cavalieri of Ferrara, and is considered his masterpiece, and was much lauded at the Bologna Exhibition.
-Another work by Muzzioli was Le feste dì Flora.
+Another notable work by Muzzioli was Le feste dì Flora.

-From 1878 to his death (1894) Muzzioli lived in Florence, where he painted the altarpiece for the church of Santi Senesio e Teopompo, Castelvetro di Modena.
+From 1878 to his death in 1894, Muzzioli lived in Florence, where he painted the altarpiece for the church of Santi Senesio e Teopompo, Castelvetro di Modena.
 Muzzioli was named professor of the Academies of Modena, Florence, and other cities.
 Among the painters he influenced was Eugenio Zampighi.